A LITTLE BIT ABOUT ME

 Some of my favorite photographers and painters that I draw from are Ansel Adams, India Earl, Leonardo da Vinci, Pablo Picasso, Vincent van Gogh, Georgia I’Keefe, and Salvador Dalí.

 Even non-visuals have shaped my creativity; music impacts a person’s soul in such a profound and emotional way.
 Classical music does it for me; my most listened to scores are Palladio by Karl Jenkins, Schindler's List by John Williams, and Four Seasons No. 2 by Antonio Vivaldi.
+Some of my favorite no-skip artists are Dominic Fike, Backseat Lovers, and Mk.gee.

 A handwritten note in a notebook with the title 'Memo' that says 'Brooklyn took a few of these pictures'.